 Our experienced board directors have overall responsibility for Puma Heritage.
 They bring with them a multi-disciplinary approach to managing the company.

 Michael is an economist by training.
-After 7 years in industry Michael joined Chase Manhattan Bank specialising in property finance.
+After six years in industry Michael joined Chase Manhattan Bank specialising in property finance.
 He became Managing Director of the merchant banking arm of Continental Illinois Bank and was subsequently Senior Vice President and General Manager of First Interstate Bank in London.
 He also became a non-executive director of HDG Harbour Development Group from 1979 to 1987 and then founded Earl Estates, a private property company encompassing property development, asset management, project management, property finance and investment.

 Michael has arranged finance for property in the USA, Germany, France and the UK.
-He has structured loans, mezzanine finance, equity participations and interest rate hedging instruments in excess of £1 billion.

 Michael van Messel